 The A-Z of spices, herbs and seasonings cont.

-- Chicken gravy: We’re all about making life easier, so why not have your chicken gravy powder set aside and ready to go for a quick mix before dinner?
+- Chicken gravy: We’re all about making life easier.
+Why not have your chicken gravy powder set aside and ready to go for a quick mix before dinner?

 - Chicken stock: Chicken stock is a great flavour base for anything from soups to casserole sauces.
-We also love adding it to liquid when cooking rice or grains, and be sure to sprinkle it over chicken or veggies for some extra flavour!
+We also love adding it to liquid when cooking rice or grains.
+Be sure to sprinkle it over chicken or veggies for some extra flavour!

-- Chinese (five) spice: Made of star anise, fennel, Szechuan peppercorns, cinnamon and cloves, this number five also refers to the five flavour groups, making it a versatile spice perfect for adding a little zest to any dish.
+- Chinese (five) spice: Made of star anise, fennel, Szechuan peppercorns, cinnamon and cloves, this spice also refers to the five flavour groups.
+A versatile spice perfect for adding a little zest to any dish.

 - Cinnamon: Another staple in the house has to be cinnamon.
-Whether you use it in its stick form in stews and curries or ground in sweet dishes, it’s a pleasant tasting spice that can only enhance your dishes.
+You can use it in its stick form in stews and curries or ground in sweet dishes.
+It’s a pleasant tasting spice that can only enhance your dishes.

 - Cloves (whole): Dark brown in colour and shaped like pins, whole cloves are fragrant and add depth to meat dishes and sauces.
 A household tooth ache remedy uses a clove between your upper and lower teeth to relieve some pain.